nisha8c/LanguageSyncWithAWS/README.md

 # 🌍 AutoLanguageSyncApp
 > **AI-Powered Cloud Translation Manager** — one English source → instant multilingual support across frontend & backend.

+_100% usable in large, multi-page, high-performance apps.

+If implemented with the current pattern (AI translation only at sync, and cached translations at runtime), this setup scales easily to enterprise-level workloads — both frontend and backend._

 ```bash

 [ en.json / backend messages ]